Fiddlekins/SpookyX/README.md

 ## User Options:
 At the start of the script is a section titled "/\* User Options \*/" which contains several variables that you can change.
-- imgSites: This is the list of websites that the image embed feature will embed from
-    - To add another website add the domain to the list, seperated by a "|"
-    - Make sure you use the domain of a typical image rather than the website that hosts them.
-        - For example, imgur will link to you a gallery at "http://imgur.com/gallery/E8iYihC" and the image itself at "http://i.imgur.com/E8iYihC.gifv"
 - imgNumMaster: This is how many images each post can have embedded
     - Simply replace with whatever number you desire
 - autoplayVids: Make embedded videos play automatically (they start muted, expanding unmutes)